How do I become a registered member of Our Lady of the Mountain Catholic Church?

 What steps do I need to take to baptize my infant/child?

-Call the Parish Office and speak with either Evelyn Tucker or Deacon Ricardo Cervantes, who are our Baptism Preparation Coordinators.
+Call the Parish Office and speak with Deacon Ricardo Cervantes, our Baptism Preparation Coordinator.
 Classes need to be taken by both parents and godparents.
 Baptisms are scheduled for the second Saturday of each month.
 If godparents are from out of town, proof of baptism preparation classes is needed.
 A birth certificate is also required for the child who is receiving the Sacrament of Baptism and an “Information for Baptism Register” needs to be filled out (see our Forms page).

 My fiancé/fiancée and I would like to be married in our parish.
 How soon do I need to make these arrangements?